moigonzalez/tdd-calculator/README.md

 ## 1. Display
 - [ ] The calculator must have a display to show the current input or result.
-- [ ] The display should be read-only and update dynamically based on user input.
+- [ ] The display should be read-only
-- [ ] The display should support numeric and decimal inputs.
+- [ ] The display should update dynamically based on user input.

 ---